 The Simple mode allows you to quickly and easily select data source objects to publish data from.
 If necessary, you can configure entities in more details.
 It does not create any relationships between OData entities.
 See the detailed procedure of creating an OData endpoints in the How to Configure OData Endpoint in Simple Mode topic.

 In the Advanced mode you drag data source objects from the object list to the diagram.
 Skyvia generates the corresponding entity set and entity type, and adds the relations (associations) between added entity types based on the relations between data source objects.
 The Advanced mode allows not only adjusting entities, but also customizing associations between entity types.
-See the detailed procedure of creating an OData endpoints in the How to Configure OData Endpoint in Simple Mode topic.
+See the detailed procedure of creating an OData endpoints in the How to Configure OData Endpoint in Advanced Mode topic.

 Note that the mode you select cannot be changed.
 For example, after you create an OData endpoint in the Simple mode, you won’t be able to edit it in the Advanced mode and add associations to it.
 When you edit an existing endpoint, its Model tab uses the same mode that was used when creating the endpoint.